 Relapse happens.
 Many falsely believe that it is the last step before complete failure, but it is the exact opposite: If you can overcome a relapse, you will be stronger than ever.
 Here are 7 ways to get back on track after a relapse.

 When you relapse, it is devastating.
 Whether the relapse is minor or large, it sometimes is tempting to pretend it never happened.
 The days on your sober tracker must go back to zero, and it might seem unfair to start over for a simple mistake.
 But while your continual sober days begin again, your hard work is not wasted.
-Admit your mistake; it will remind you to never do it again.
+If you’re wondering how to get back on track after relapse, the first step is to admit your mistake.
+It will remind you to never do it again.

 Tell Someone Immediately